Titan Workspace Upcoming Webinar to Simplify External User Management for Office365 and Azure Active Directory

 “External user collaboration is one of Office365's most underused capabilities.
 There are virtually infinite ways for resolving real-world business challenges through the usage of external user features.
 However, because external user governance in Azure Active Directory and Office365 is so difficult, businesses are deterred from adopting this capability.
 To address this gap, businesses frequently subscribe to additional third-party tools, such as Drop Box, that provide a more user-friendly interface for managing external collaboration.
 Titan Workspace now allows business users to manage their external users without creating any dependency on Office365 tenant administrator.” said Ashish Kamotra, Founder and CEO of Titan Workspace.

 “Enabling external users in Office365 and extending a guest user portal to external stakeholders makes a huge positive impact on business.
 Our objective is to make these functions available to Office365 subscribers.
-Our customers can extend collaboration seamlessly to external users and are experiencing a significant jump in their productivity.” said Scott Pearson, Chief Revenue Officer of Titan Workspace.
+Our customers can extend collaboration seamlessly to external users and are experiencing a significant jump in their productivity.” said Gaurav Bhutani, Associate Vice President, Sales.

 We are very excited to announce our upcoming webinar on 16th Dec.
 2021 to showcase how Titan Workspace solves external user pain areas by: